Human API

 - An API key is generated and returned once

-- That API key is what the external agent uses for the Agent API
+- That API key is what the remote agent uses for the Agent API

 The API key is only displayed once during creation.
-Store it securely - you’ll need it to connect your external agent.
+Store it securely - youβll need it to connect your remote agent.

 Peer Network